hendersonreed/hendersonreed.github.io/src/pages/events/sudo.md

 ## The Society for Unrealized Digital Occurences

 - what: making fun/weird stuff with computers
-- when: Wednesday evenings from 6pm to 8pm
+- when: most Wednesday evenings from 6pm to 8pm.
+My [events calendar](/pages/events/) will be up-to-date with any cancellations.
 - where: [McMenamins Barley Mill Pub](https://maps.app.goo.gl/y55dYxzhtGszVPBh8)

 ### details: